bhoward/focsipedia/docs/ds/graphs.md

 If we perform Dijkstra's algorithm with the priority of an edge being just the cost of that edge alone, then instead of a shortest-path tree we get a **minimum spanning tree**.
 This is the smallest subset of edges that connects all of the nodes, with the least possible total cost of the edges.

+(TODO examples will have to wait until the tree rendering can do labels&hellip;)